 Flightplan: Part of the reason that no one was surprised at who the real villain was.
 Casting Sean Bean made for a much more successful Red Herring; thanks to this trope, everyone already knew the Middle Eastern fellow was going to be innocent.

-In Batman Begins, the villain Ra's al Ghul, an Arab in the source material, is shown first to be East Asian, later revealed as a decoy for a Caucasian.
+In Batman Begins, the villain Ra's al-Ghul, an Arab in the source material, is shown first to be East Asian, later revealed as a decoy for a Caucasian.
 His ninja students, however, are pretty diverse.
-And in The Dark Knight, the Joker is repeatedly referred to as a terrorist (which is half-true.
-While he mostly does needlessly destructive things for his own amusement, he does have some ideas and beliefs about chaos and anarchy).
+And in The Dark Knight, the Joker is repeatedly referred to as a terrorist, which is half-true.
+While he mostly does needlessly destructive things for his own amusement, he does have some ideas and beliefs about chaos and anarchy.
 Likewise, in The Dark Knight Rises, Bane (who comes off as something of a follower of French-style neo-Jacobinism) seems to be European, but born in India and his followers are diverse; and he was a light-skinned South American mestizo (or maybe even a Spaniard) in both his original comics incarnation and in Batman & Robin.
-Lastly, Talia al Ghul is French, or at least partly French (and played by a French actress).
+Lastly, Talia al-Ghul is French, or at least partly French (and played by a French actress).